- How does Neuroteach Global work?

 Learning Sciences are traditionally delivered to teachers and other educational leaders through professional development programming.
 Teachers often feel too busy to integrate these concepts into their teaching, or ill-equipped to master the concepts as they’re presented.
 Neuroteach Global is designed to overcome these barriers, offering teachers a portable, flexible way to learn and test their new skills.
 It is the first program to use the Science of Learning to teach the Science of Learning.

 Research tells us that teacher quality is the most important factor in our control that affects a student’s education.
 It also tells us that teacher effectiveness plateaus after 2-3 years, unless the school has a high-quality PD environment.
 Neuroteach Global can improve teacher quality at all levels and engagement states.
-It provides a roadmap and a sense of urgency, modeling the teaching and assessing in multiple modalities to engage teachers in the most promising research to enhance teacher quality, student outcomes, and the student school experience.
+It provides a roadmap and a sense of urgency, modeling the teaching and assessing in multiple modalities to engage teachers in the most promising research to enhance teacher quality and student outcomes.

 How do I pay for and fund my Neuroteach Global experience?